joshuaeckroth/cinf401-website/notes/statistics.markdown

 ### Covariation

 <p>
-As our R book says (p.
-199), covariance is like a measure of variance between variables.
+Covariance is like a measure of variance between variables.
 It is very similar to correlation but not scaled by the standard deviations.
 Thus, its formula is,
 $$
 cov(X,Y) = \frac{\sum_i (x_i-\bar{x})(y_i-\bar{y})}{n-1}.
 $$